bellydrum/omuthecat/README.md

 # omuthecat
-Pictures of Omu, the cat
+a fun clicking game with pictures of omu, the cat.

+### dependencies

+- Python3.6
+- pip3.6

 ### build.py
 Usage: